 Proposed controls will be considered during detailed design and through the construction risk assessment process.
 The controls will be based on existing Powerlink safety management systems.
-The management strategies practiced by Powerlink will be in place for the duration of the Project and are not limited to the control measures discussed in the draft EAR.
+Powerlink will have ongoing liaison with landholders on hazards and risks associated with construction and operation of the Project.
+The management strategies practiced by Powerlink will be in place for the duration of the Project and are not limited to the control measures discussed in the assessment report.